 I haven’t met many PhD graduates or future viva candidates who weren’t at least a little nervous.
 Nervous is very common; if you feel it before your viva then you’re in a pretty normal state.

-But nervous doesn’t usually comfortable.
+But feeling nervous isn’t usually comfortable.

 We can distinguish between good nerves and bad nerves, the former before a happy event, the latter before something unwanted.
 In both cases there’s probably a degree of importance with the event.
 Nervousness and importance are correlated, two factors braided together in life’s tapestry.
 What if… something unexpected happens?
 Or what will happen?
 What if something goes wrong?